hexatomic/hexatomic/paper.md

 and revival after periods without maintenance.
 *Hexatomic* will also be supported in the future through the long-term software maintenance and research software engineering position that TK holds at Humboldt-Unviersität zu Berlin.

-Developed as a platform, *Hexatomic* will be used ...
+Developed as a platform, *Hexatomic* will be used ... 👉 **Thomas** can you name some example projects that will use Hexatomic?

 # Acknowledgements

 Hexatomic has been developed in the research project "A minimal infrastructure for the sustainable provision of extensible multi-layer annotation software for linguistic corpora".
-The project was funded under Deutsche Forschungsgemeinschaft's call "Research Software Sustainability" under grant number 391160252 and ran from October 2018 until December 2021.
+The project was funded under Deutsche Forschungsgemeinschaft's call "Research Software Sustainability", grant number 391160252, and ran from October 2018 until December 2021.

 # References